 Now that my kids have all graduated from high school, I have become more of a spectator and sherpa than an organizer.
 When they come home from college they see home as a refuge where they can relax, get fed, and take it easy.
 They want it quiet.

-So many of the people I would see at school functions, community events, and athletic contests are not on the radar as much as they used to be.
-That doesn’t mean we like each other less, but our paths just don’t cross the way they used to.
+So many of the people I used to see at school functions, community events, and athletic contests are no longer on the radar.
+That doesn’t mean we like each other less, but our paths just don’t cross with the same frequency or without effort.

-Although I hadn’t planned for this, I am also not teaching right now, so for the first time in 25 years, I’m not running my life according to a high school bell schedule.
+Although I hadn’t planned for this, I am also not teaching right now.
+For the first time in 25 years, I’m not running my life according to a high school bell schedule.
 I don’t need to set aside a few hours at Panera to meet with students, and I don’t need to carve out time to grade essays or write recommendations or plan classes or meet with colleagues.

 As the person who has always looked ahead, not back, I never thought I would write or say these words, but I miss it all – truly, madly, deeply.

 I miss highlighting all the school events that pertained to my three kids, all at different schools.
-There’s nothing like having a band concert to attend on Monday, Tuesday, and Wednesday, plus all the orchestra, choir, and theatre events I attended to support my students.
+There’s nothing like having a band concert to attend on Monday, Tuesday, and Wednesday, plus all the orchestra, choir, and theatre events I attended to be amazed by my students.

 I miss marking up the calendar with my own color key – a different hue for each kid – to record soccer, baseball, and lacrosse (for a minute) games and tennis matches.